rocknmod/requirements/README.md

 * Infrastructure Administrator access: access to the cloud infrastructure via two factor authentication (Azure, AWS).
 4. Native cloud firewall will be used along with other security features available.
 5. DNS registrar and solution to protect the website domain and enhance availability.
-6. Continious developpement will be a key feeature of the solution to keep human maintenance and operation minimal.
+6. Continious developpement will be a key feature of the solution to keep human maintenance and operation minimal.

 ## Time frames Requirements
 Need an available public cloud solution deployed by end of April 2022 for me to start looking out for a job.